 Don M. Lay—President, CEO and Director

-Tom Arnould, CA—CFO and Corporate Secretary
+Tom Arnould, CPA, CA—CFO and Corporate Secretary

 Tom Arnould is a graduate from Queen’s University in Kingston Ontario, receiving his Chartered Accountant’s designation after articling with Coopers & Lybrand (now part of PriceWaterhouseCoopers) in 1982.
 Since then, he has worked with various private companies in the food processing and distribution and group-benefits areas where he assisted with the sale of these companies to public entities.
 More recently, he has worked as a CFO of a private strategic-marketing firm and as a principal with Adler Business Solutions Inc. In addition, he consults with other companies on finance and accounting matters.

-David Haber, ICD.D.
-Chairman & Compensation Committee Chair
+David Haber, ICD.D—Chairman and Compensation Committee Chair

 David Haber serves in Vancouver as the Honorary Consul General, Republic of Austria.
 He was educated in Austria and graduated from the Vienna Business School.
-In 1981, Haber founded what later became Heath Benefits Consulting Inc., a major National Pension and Benefits consultancy with offices in six major Canadian centres.
-In 2006, he sold Health Benefits Consulting to Morneau Sobeco, the largest Canadian employee benefits consultancy, where he served on its Senior Executive Committee until early 2009.
-As a past President and Founding Member of the BC Chapter of Certified Employee Benefits Specialists (CEBs), Haber has played a key role in the development of the benefits industry in British Columbia.
+In 1981, Mr Haber founded what later became Heath Benefits Consulting Inc., a major National Pension and Benefits consultancy with offices in six major Canadian centres.
+In 2006, he sold Heath Benefits Consulting to Morneau Sobeco, the largest Canadian employee benefits consultancy, where he served on its Senior Executive Committee until early 2009.
+As a past President and Founding Member of the BC Chapter of the Certified Employee Benefits Specialists (CEBS), Mr Haber has played a key role in the development of the benefits industry in British Columbia.
 He is a member of the International Foundation of Employee Benefit Plans (IFEBP), the Canadian Pension and Benefits Institute (CPBI), and BC HRMA.

 David Shaw, PhD—Director

-Warwick Bartle—Feedstock Acquisition Consultant
+Warwick Bartle—Feedstock Acquisition

 Warwick Bartle’s commercial experience with titanium and related minerals spans almost 50 years.
 He started as an industrial chemist, working in pigment production for Laporte Titanium (now Cristal Pigments).
 He soon found his way into international mineral sales and marketing, and over the years has held those responsibilities for titanium minerals, zircon and monazite for leading companies that include Western Titanium (now Iluka Resources), QIT (now Rio Tinto Iron & Titanium Inc), Cable Sands/RZM (now Bemax), and others.
-Bartle, who is based in Australia, is a graduate of the Royal Institute of Chemistry, London.
+Mr Bartle, who is based in Australia, is a graduate of the Royal Institute of Chemistry, London.

 Robert Roe—Mineral Sands Geologist